 Hospitality Industry Job Titles and Descriptions

 What job titles can you expect to see in hospitality industry job postings?
 The industry is quite broad.
-It includes jobs working in hotels, restaurants, casinos, theme parks, cruise lines, and other facilities that help customers meet their leisurely needs.
+It includes jobs working in hotels, restaurants, casinos, theme parks, cruise lines, and other facilities that help customers meet their leisure and recreational needs.

 Most Common Hospitality Job Titles